Java Plugin

 ]

 This defines that the project’s compile and provided dependency groups should be included when the main classes are compiled but transitive dependencies are not included.
-Likewise, this includes the compile, test-compile and provided dependency groups are included when the test classes are compiled, but transitive dependencies are not.
-This is the default setting and should be used in almost every project, but you can modify these setting if necessary.
+Likewise, the compile, test-compile and provided dependency groups are included when the test classes are compiled, but transitive dependencies are not.
+This is the default setting and should be used in most projects, but you can modify these settings if necessary.
 If you choose to change these definitions, the attributes you can specify for dependency definitions are:

 You can control the manifest attributes for the JAR file that the Java plugin builds for your project.
 This plugin ensures that these manifest attributes are always set: